vircadia/vircadia-metaverse/docs/Design.md

 ## Other Implimentation Nodes

+BEWARE!
+All "entity" classes are really just Objects that are read out of the database.
+Even though they are defined as classes, when read from the database, the underlying structure is not converted from the returned database object into a class instance.
+Therefore, operations like "instanceOf" will not work.
+This is why the entity class definitions don't have constructors and other instance properties.
+At best, they have associated const variables.

 So that the import statements don't have relative file references, this uses path aliases.
 These start with at-signs and are defined in `tsconfig.json` and `package.json`.
 The [module-alias] package is used to set the paths